-Waterman Mountain Loop Trail is a 5.8 mile lightly trafficked loop trail located near Mt Wilson, CA that features beautiful wild flowers and is rated as moderate.
+Waterman Mountain Loop Trail is a 5.8 mile lightly trafficked loop trail located near Mt Wilson, California that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from May until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash